keptn-sandbox/gitlab-tutorial/README.md

 # dynatrace-pipeline

-This is a demo project how to integrate dynatrace within your CI/CD pipeline
+A demo application for demonstrating how to integrate keptn in your CI/CD Pipeline

-Branches:
+## Branches

-- master: This is the Pipeline for your application
+- master: keptn Demo Pipeline
 - keptn_infra: Infrastructure provisioning
   - EKS Cluster
   - Installation of Dynatrace Oneangent